Commercial and Intellectual Property Arbitration

 - Can make it easier to enforce the resolution

 Additionally, arbitration gives control to disputing parties because they are allowed to choose the arbitrator, and the date and location of the arbitration.
 Working with an arbitrator who is an expert in a given field makes it easier to resolve the issue efficiently.

 Are you facing an intellectual or commercial property dispute?
 David Allgeyer can help.
-For nearly 30 years, David has been a partner at the Minneapolis, Minnesota law firm of Lindquist & Vennum.
+For 30 years, David was a partner with Minneapolis, Minnesota law firm of Lindquist & Vennum.
 He has decades of litigation experience, and has also spent a great deal of time focused on arbitration.
 He has arbitrated cases throughout the United States, including issues involving contracts, business disputes, sales distribution and intellectual property matters involving licensing, patents, trademarks, patents, trade secrets, and unfair competition.

 David is a member of the AAA Commercial Panel, and was appointed Panel Chair, sole arbitrator or panel member in over 70 business or intellectual property disputes in Minneapolis, Minnesota and throughout the country.